uriegel/WebWindowNetCore/README.md

 # WebWindowNetCore

+A Webview Application for Windows and Linux similar to Electron.
+It uses a functional builder pattern to set up the application.
+It has an integrted Asp.NET (Kestrel) server which can be used to host the app and to cummunicate between the C# application and the web app.

 WebWindowNetCore is the base Nuget packege, you need one more Nuget packages for every to supporting Operating system:

 | Windows  | Linux  |